tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ### Scriptless scripts

 [Scriptless script] is a wonderfully elegant technology and inclusion of Tari script does not preclude the use of Scriptless script in Tari.
-However, scriptless scripts are difficult to reason about and development of them are best left to experts in cryptographic proofs, leaving the development of Mimblewimble smart contracts in the hands of a very select group of people.
+However, scriptless scripts have some disadvantages:

+* They are often difficult to reason about, with the result that the development of features based on scriptless scripts is essentially in the hands of a very select group of cryptographers and developers.
-It is the opinion of the author that there is no reason why Mimblewimble cannot be extended to include scripting.
+* The use case set is impressive considering that the "scripts" are essentially signature wrangling, but is still somewhat limited.
+* Every feature must be written and implemented separately using the specific and specialised protocol designed for that feature.
+That is, it cannot be used as a dynamic scripting framework on a running blockchain.

 ## Tari script - a brief motivation